A topic from the subject of Introduction to Chemistry in Chemistry.

 Introduction

-F block elements are those elements that have their valence electrons in the f orbitals.
-They are located at the bottom of the periodic table, below the d-block elements.
+F-block elements, also known as inner transition elements, have their valence electrons in the f orbitals.
+They are located at the bottom of the periodic table, below the d-block elements, forming the Lanthanide and Actinide series.
+They exhibit similar chemical properties within each series due to the lanthanide and actinide contraction.

 Basic Properties of D and F Block Elements